ejpsoil/soildata-assimilation-guidance/docs/index.md

 When selecting one of the available options, consider the following aspects:

 - The minimal implementation will have limitations for end users (for example having to download the full dataset, if they are only interested in a small section).
+On the other hand, minimal implementations tend to be less complex in setup which makes understanding the implementation easier.
 - The traditional implementation has the most active users, so dedicated documentation and tooling is available with high Technical Readiness Level (TRL).
 However, the technology is based on conventions of almost 20 years ago, some conventions are outdated with current IT practices.
-- An experimental approach brings risks of incomplete documentation and tools.
-But it also gives opportunity to engage with the community to design the next iteration of INSPIRE.
+- An experimental approach brings the risk of incomplete documentation and tools.
+Also there is less evidence on conformance to the directive.
+But it also gives opportunity to use current technologies and engage with the community to design the next iteration of INSPIRE.

 Before selecting an option evaluate the following aspects in your organization.